Official Rules of Twelve Man Football

 7 Deadlines

-7.1 Standard Deadline The deadline for all players to submit their picks each week is at 1 pm the day of the first CFL game.
+7.1 Standard Deadline The deadline for all players to submit their picks each week is at 1pm ET the day of the first CFL game.
+If the first CFL game begins at 4pm ET or earlier, picks will be due at 9pm ET the night before.

-7.2 Forfeiture Failure to submit picks by this deadline will result in a forfeiture and a score of 0 for that week.
+7.2 Forfeiture Failure to submit picks by the deadline will result in a forfeiture and a score of 0 for that week.
+If the opposing team also forfeits, the result is scored as a 0-0 tie.
+Repeated forfeitures may result in removal from the league.

 7.3 Deadline Extension Deadlines may be extended at our discretion, however no submissions will be accepted past the start of the first CFL game.

-8.1 Regular Season Ties If both teams have the same number of points, the game will be counted as a tie.
-There will be no overtime competition.
+8.1 Regular Season Ties If both teams earn the same number of points, the game is scored as a tie.
+There is no overtime competition.

-8.2 Home-Field Advantage If a playoff game ends in a tie, the team with the better seed (see Rule 2) will advance to the next round.
+8.2 Postseason Ties If a playoff game ends in a tie, the team with the better playoff seed (see Rule 2) advances to the next round, or, if it is the Championship game, wins the league championship.

-For clarifications on any rules, please feel free to send an email to: garrettkrygier21@yahoo.com
+For clarification on any rules, please feel free to send an email to: garrettkrygier21@yahoo.com